-Soon after recovering from my strep infection, I was diagnosed with a host of other problems that I had never experienced before, and some I had never even heard of.
+Soon after recovering from my strep infection, I was diagnosed with a list of other problems that I had never experienced before, and some I had never even heard of.
 These included things such as PCOS, Celiac disease, Hashimoto's thyroiditis, IBS, familial hypercholesterolemia, chronic migraine, brain fog and mood disorders.
 Doctors told me that this would be my new normal.
-But I was only in my mid-20s and I did not want to accept this as my fate.
+But I was only in my mid-20s and I wasn't ready to accept this as my fate.
 So I turned to food as medicine to heal myself.
-Doctors told me that diet and lifestyle modifications wouldn't really make a difference, but they were wrong.
-They kept trying to get me on medications, but I refused.
-Instinctually, I knew that proper nutrition was the answer.
+Doctors told me that diet and lifestyle modifications would't really make much of a difference.
+But they were wrong.
+They kept trying to put me on various medications, but I refused.
+Instinctually I knew that real food as medicine was a better option.

 Now, maybe diet and lifestyle modifications didn't solve all of my problems, but they sure made them easier to deal with.
 So I vowed to learn as much as I could about nutrition.
-I taught myself a lot, and did a lot of research to discover what the one right human diet was.
+I taught myself a lot and did a lot of research to discover what the one right human diet was.
 Hint: it's different for everyone.
 At first I tried a vegan diet.
 That only made things worse for me.
 Then I tried a Paleo diet, and I started to feel a lot better.
-I did a few rounds of Whole30, and then a few months of an autoimmune protocol approach.
-Now I pretty much eat whatever makes me feel good, and I avoid things that my body tells me are no good.
+I did a few rounds of Whole30 and a few months of an autoimmune protocol (AIP) approach.
+I'm currently able to pretty much eat whatever makes me feel good, and I avoid things that my body tells me aren't beneficial to it.

-One summer, early on in my teaching career, I was working as a reading intervention coach.
-I was able to work with a diverse group of kids of all grade-school ages with various struggles.
-Some of these kids were far behind grade-level in reading because of their inability to focus.
-One morning I was working with a nine-year-old boy who could not stay in his chair.
-He crawled under the table, ran around the room, and had this belief that he would never be able to read at the same level as his peers.
-I was getting fed up with his behavior.
-So in my nicest teacher voice, I asked him to sit in his chair, I looked him straight in the eyes and I asked him what he had eaten for breakfast that morning.
-His answer of Coca-Cola and M&M's shocked me.
-That's not breakfast!
-Who feeds their kid that?
-It was then that I realized that maybe kids diagnosed with ADHD act the way they do because of what they're fed, and it's not truly ADHD.
-I knew I was onto something.
+One summer early on in my teaching career I was working as a reading intervention specialist.
+I worked with a diverse group of students from all grade levels with various learning disabilities.
+Some of these kids were far below grade level in reading because of their inability to attend to reading tasks.
+One morning I was working with Colin, a nine-year-old boy with ADHD who was having the hardest time focusing.
+He kept crawling under the table and getting out of his seat.
+In my nicest teacher voice I asked him to sit down.
+I looked him straight in the eyes and asked him what he had eaten for breakfast that morning.
+His answer of Coca-Cola and M&Ms shocked me.
+Who feeds their child that?
+No wonder he was finding it difficult to focus that morning.
+And I'm sure that breakfast wasn't just a one-time event.
+It was then that I realized Colin probably wasn't the only student with attention issues who eats meals like this.
+Maybe kids on the ADHD and autism spectrums act, in part, the way they do because of what they eat.
+I knew I was onto something with this thought.

-I was blessed to have a young boy with autism in my class the following school year.
-One day his mom came to me to inform me that she was going to try some diet interventions with him to see if she could improve his behavior.
+The following school year I was blessed to have a young boy with autism in my class.
+One day his mom came to me to inform me that she was going to try some nutritional interventions with him to see if she could improve his behavior.
 She removed gluten, casein, food dye, and processed junk from his diet.
 This boy was non-verbal and rarely made eye contact.
-But after only three weeks of these diet interventions, he was talking and making eye contact like he had never done before.
+But after only three weeks of these nutritional interventions, he was talking and making eye contact like he had never done before.
 To say I was intrigued by this was an understatement.
 It was then that I decided that I needed to educate others about how diet and lifestyle modifications could improve cognition, behavior, and overall health both inside and outside of the classroom.

 It's time we take back our health with real food.